Updated on 2024-12-16 GMT+08:00

 Making an API Request

-This section describes the structure of a Representational State Transfer (REST) API request, and uses the Identity and Access Management (IAM) API for obtaining a user token as an example to demonstrate how to call an API.
+This section describes the structure of a REST API request, and uses the IAM API for creating an IAM user as an administrator as an example to demonstrate how to call an API.
 The obtained token can then be used to authenticate the calling of other APIs.

 Request URI